alikureishy/ROBO-pick-and-place/writeup.md

 1. Determine joint angles 1-3 using position analysis of WC
 1. Determine the _symbolic_ rotation matrix (R3_6_symbolic) using the evaluated version of R0_3 and Rrpy
 1. Determine the _evaluated_ rotation matrix (R3_6_evaluated) using the transformation matrices above (T3_4, T4_5 and T5_6)
-1. Determine joint angles 4-6 using equivalencies between R3_6_symbolic and R3_6_evaluated and then solving for the 3 joint angles.
+1. Determine joint angles 4-6 using equivalencies between R3_6_symbolic and R3_6_evaluated and then solving them for the 3 joint angles.

 ## Denavit-Hartenberg Diagram